-The seminary has entered into partnership agreements with several organizations, such as Reformed University Ministries, Campus Crusade for Christ, Campus Outreach, Young Life, and InterVarsity Christian Fellowship.
+The seminary has entered into partnership agreements with several organizations, such as Reformed University Ministries, Cru, Campus Outreach, Young Life, and InterVarsity Christian Fellowship.
 Students involved in a particular ministry may ascertain from the Admissions Office whether the seminary has a partnership agreement with the organization providing special tuition assistance and whether the student meets the requirements of the agreement.